JeffAMcGee/www/content/git-unittest-homework.md

 and DOS batch file that ran all the tests.

 ## Results
-The
+I think that making the project a bit more realistic helped with student motivation. more

+All of the homeworks were assigned during the first half of the course.
-During the second half
+During the second half of the course everyone worked on team projects.
+The teams put the code from their projects on GitHub so they could work together and we could see their progress.
-People reused parts of their homework assignments in their final projects.
+A few teams reused parts of their homework assignments in their final projects.

+There are some exciting changes happening in higher education caused by rising tuition costs and the internet.
 One of the most interesting developments are MOOCs, massively online open courses.
 I think source control and unit testing could work well for a MOOC.
-Soucre control allows advanced students to work on projects that are too big to do in a simple web browser-based IDE.
+Source control allows advanced students to work on projects that are too big to do in a simple web browser-based IDE.
 Unit tests could give students instant feedback as they are working on an assignment.
 After they submit the assignment, the unit tests can augment other techniques like peer feedback.